Skip to Main Content

 Blog Post:

 Reynolds, G. (2012, April 11).
-How exercise can prime the brain for addiction [Blog post].
-Retrieved from http://well.blogs.nytimes.com/2012/04/11/how-exercise-can-prime-the-brain-for-addiction/
+How exercise can prime the brain for addiction.
+The New York Times.

-(Reynolds, 2012)
+Parenthetical citation: (Reynolds, 2012)

 Webpage:

-(Centers for Disease Control and Prevention, 2011)
+Parenthetical citation: (Centers for Disease Control and Prevention, 2024)

 Email: